How to Apply For Disability Benefits With COPD?

 Chronic obstructive pulmonary disease (COPD) is a lung disorder making it hard to breathe normally and maintain normal blood oxygen levels.
 It is also a progressive disease, meaning there is no cure for COPD.
-In addition to severe breathing problems, people with COPD also suffer recurring respiratory infections, fatigue, chest pain and swelling in the hands, feet and ankles.
-Treatment for early to middle stage COPD include bronchodilators, steroidal inhalers and medications to reduce airway inflammation.
+In addition to severe breathing problems, people with COPD also suffer recurring respiratory infections, fatigue, chest pain, and swelling in the hands, feet, and ankles.
+Treatment for early to middle stage COPD includes bronchodilators, steroidal inhalers, and medications to reduce airway inflammation.
 Applying Social Security disability criteria for chronic obstructive pulmonary disease involves learning what the SSA’s Blue Book of Medical Conditions lists as qualifying symptoms.

 The SSA has requirements governing spirometry testing.
 You must be stable medically at the time of the spirometry test and you should not have had a respiratory infection within the past month prior to undergoing a spirometry test.
 In addition, a spirometry test should not be given to COPD patients applying for disability if they experienced a heart attack or were hospitalized 30 days before testing.